 - (e) Water Quality.
 The following additional water quality standards apply: - (i) For New Development only, one or more stormwater management practices listed in Table D.3.1 shall be sized (without the conversion factor) to treat the volume of stormwater runoff that the developed site will generate for the 2-year, 24-hour precipitation event.
 Alternatively, water quality modeling may be provided demonstrating that the proposed stormwater management practices result in a reduction of at least 60% of total Phosphorus and 90% of total suspended solids.
 Note the volume managed under 3(b)(i) counts towards this standard. - (ii) For any impervious surface subject to regulation under Paragraph 3(b), total suspended solids in runoff that is not captured by a practice under Paragraph 3(d) must be reduced to the maximum extent practicable.
-Compliance with this criteria may be achieved, for example, by incorporation of practices such as a SAFL Baffle®, sump manholes, or filter strips and vegetated swale along rural section roadways. - (f) Wetland Bounce and Inundation Period.
-A project must remain within the limits stated below for bounce in water level and duration of inundation, for a 24-hour precipitation
+Compliance with this criterion